 If you want to adopt this approach, use the <Room Editor> and lock the clues for a specific amount of time:

 Of course, Houdini MC automatically informs the game-master that the players may ask for a clue.
-The “Post Clue” button turns into green when a clue is allowed.
+The “Post Clue” button turns green when a clue is allowed.

 To customize the labels of the specific sub-block, use the <Settings->Customize Theme (2/2)> menu:

 7. Inform the players about their current progress

 Enhance the game atmosphere by informing your players about their current progress.
 Again, use the <Room Editor> and define the number of the puzzles:

 Now, go on <Settings->Customize Theme (1/2)>, click to check the “Display progress Bar” block, and press <Save>